shivanand-kundargi/Awesome-Embodied-Category-Discovery/README.md

 ## Overview

-This list only includes papers that meet both criteria:
+We include **only** papers that combine:

-1. The method involves an **embodied agent / robot** that moves or observes over space/time.
+1. **Embodied exploration / navigation** (the agent is moving/observing through an environment), and
-2. The method performs **novel category / object discovery** (clustering, modeling new object classes, etc.)
+2. **Category / object / concept discovery** (i.e. clustering or discovering new semantic classes), not just detecting unknowns.

-We do *not* include static-dataset novel class discovery works or methods that merely detect “unknowns” without building new categories.
+Works purely on static datasets, or only on unknown-detection without discovering categories, are excluded.

 ---